 III.
 THE EARLY CHURCH ELECTED ITS OWN MINISTERS.

 Acts 6:1-7, records that the early church elected special men to do a particular task.
 These men were the first deacons.
 They were not officers or leaders in the church, but men chosen by the congregation to perform a particular administrative menial task that needed to be done.
 The apostles and pastors were the leaders of the church.
 (For further reference you might like to read my article, "The Biblical Role of Deacons")

 IV.
 THE LOCAL CHURCH IS THE FINAL AUTHORITY IN DISCIPLINE.

-In Matthew 18:15-17 the Lord Jesus taught that the local church had the final authority in disciplining an erring member.
+In Matthew 18:15-17 the Lord Jesus taught the local church has the final authority in disciplining an erring member.
 1 Corinthians 5:1-5, and 2 Thessalonians 3:14-15, teach that it is the local church that has the responsibility to discipline members.

 V. THE LOCAL CHURCH HAS THE ABSOLUTE RIGHT OF SELF-GOVERNMENT.

 In Acts 1:23, Jesus's disciples chose two men from among them, Barsabas and Matthias to replace Judas who betrayed Christ.
 The Greek word used for "appointed" is histemi.
 It means to put forward or "to propose."